Our Top Picks

 Best Turkish Towel: Parachute Fouta Stripe Towels

 Turkish towels or Fouta's are all the rage right now.
 They get a lot of attention because not only do they look good they are quick-drying so you don't need to worry about mildewy towels.
-Parachute makes some beautiful Foutas that are made of 100% Turkish cotton, highly absorbent, and have a minimal style that could work anywhere.
+Parachute makes beautiful Foutas that are made of 100 percent Turkish cotton, are highly absorbent and have a minimal style that could work anywhere.

 08 of 12